masato1122/auto-kappa/README.md

 To Do
 ------

-- Iterative calculation using ShengBTE
+- Iterative calculation using ShengBTE <= Convert FC format from ALAMODE to ShengBTE